northstowekarate/northstowekarate.github.io/training/index.md

 ---
 # Training Schedule

 Find all the details about our karate training sessions here, including times and locations.
 Our classes are open to children (ages 8+), adults, and families—beginners are always welcome!
-Please check availability and book early, as spaces can fill up quickly.
+Please [book early](/lesson-booking/), as spaces can fill up quickly.
 If you’re new, see our [What to Expect](/what-to-expect/) and [FAQ](/training/faq/) pages for tips on your first session.

 ## Regular sessions
 We train regularly on Wednesdays at [The Cabin, Northstowe](https://maps.app.goo.gl/wXcMAGknwyPFEgMp6) between 6.30-7.30pm and on Sundays 3-4pm.

-**Please note our Wednesday sessions are very busy and we may not have space available.
-We have better availability on Sundays.** Please [book early](/lesson-booking/) to avoid disappointment.

 ## Upcoming Sessions